clulab/gentlenlp/docs/before.md

 conda activate book
 ```

 Install PyTorch by selecting the appropriate parameters on this page: [https://pytorch.org](https://pytorch.org).
-Note that if your computer has a Nvidia GPU, you should select one of the CUDA version for Compute Platform (ideally, the most recent one).
+Note that if your computer has a Nvidia GPU, you should select one of the CUDA versions for Compute Platform (ideally, the most recent one).

 For example, for Mac OS, the configuration should look like this:
 <img src="images/pytorch-macos.png">